TheAlchemistNerd/Cryptocurrency-Wallet/README.md

 Built with security and scalability in mind, this backend leverages industry-standard cryptographic algorithms and follows best practices for authentication and authorization.
 It's designed to be stateless and compatible with distributed systems, providing a solid foundation for a performant and reliable wallet application.

+## 🔥 New in Latest Update

+> **feat: Implement Event-Driven Architecture & Transaction Chaining**

+This release introduces architectural improvements and blockchain-style enhancements:

+- **Event-Driven Architecture (EDA):**
+    - Introduced `UserRegisteredEvent`, `WalletCreatedEvent`, and `TransactionCreatedEvent`.
+    - `UserService` and `WalletService` publish events after successful actions.
+    - `AuditService` listens to events to handle audit logging, promoting modularity and real-time insights.

+- **Transaction Chaining & Merkle Tree:**
+    - Added `BlockChain` component with Merkle Root support.
+    - Transactions are batched (threshold: 8) into blocks, each chaining to the previous one.
+    - Ensures immutability, auditability, and data integrity.

+- **Enhanced Exception Handling:**
+    - Mapped custom exceptions with `@ResponseStatus` annotations.
+    - Expanded `GlobalExceptionHandler` for specific error responses.
+    - Added detailed logging for easier debugging.

+- **Service Enhancements:**
+    - Injected `ApplicationEventPublisher` and `BlockChain` into services.
+    - Added `@Transactional` for atomicity.
+    - Adjusted default balance handling in `WalletDocument`.

 ## Features

 This backend offers a rich set of features, designed to provide a secure and functional base for any cryptocurrency wallet: